hzi-bifo/seq2geno/README.md

     sample03	/transcription/reads/sample03.rna.fastq.gz
     ```

-    - phe_table: The phenotype table
+    - phe_table: the phenotype table (string of filename)

     The table is tab-separated.
 For n samples with m phenotypes, the table is (n+1)-by-(m+1) as shown below.
 The first column should be sample names.
 The header line should includes names of phenotypes.
 Missing values are acceptable.
     ```